NobiDevX/CodeForces-Solution/README.md

 # CodeForces-Solution
-"This file contains the basic logic-building questions that I have used to master my programming skills."
+"This file contains the basic logic-building questions solutions that I have used to master my programming skills."